 - Preheat oven to 400 degrees F (200 degrees C).
 Line a baking sheet with parchment paper.

 - Whisk self-rising flour and baking soda together in a mixing bowl.
 Add cold butter and cut it into flour with a pastry blender until texture resembles coarse crumbs, 5 to 7 minutes.
 Make a well in the center of the flour mixture and pour in the buttermilk.
 Stir with a fork just until mixture starts to come together to form a shaggy dough.
+Watch Now

 - Transfer dough to a floured work surface.
 Press into a roughly shaped rectangle.
 Fold into thirds using a bench scraper.
 Press again into a rectangle.
 Flour surface if the dough seems sticky.
 Roll dough with a rolling pin to 1/2-inch thickness.
 Sprinkle with half of the shredded cheese and half of the green onions.
 Fold dough into thirds.
 Dust with flour, if necessary, and roll out again to about 1/2-inch thickness.
 Top with remaining cheese and green onions.
 Fold into thirds and roll out again to about 1/2 inch thickness.
 Cut biscuits with a 2- or 3-inch biscuit cutter.
+Watch Now

 - Transfer biscuits to prepared baking sheet.
 Brush lightly with buttermilk.
 Sprinkle tops with about a teaspoon of grated cheese.
+Watch Now

 - Bake in preheated oven until cooked through and golden brown, about 20 minutes.
 Transfer to a rack to cool.
+Watch Now

 - Chef's Note:

 - To make your own self-rising flour for this recipe, sift together 2 cups all-purpose flour, 2 teaspoons baking powder, and 1 teaspoon fine salt.